raul-izquierdo/english/sources/vocabulary/By Topic/Technology and Communications.$.md

 linea fija = landline `I prefer to use a landline for important calls`

-llamar por teléfono = call
+llamar por teléfono = call/phone
     ?
 Llamo a mis amigos todos los días : `I call my friends every day` ?
 Te llamo para decirte que no puedo ir a la reunión : `I'm calling you to tell you that I can't come to the meeting`